bizmanagrcrm/bmml/scripting/README.md

 It can be in the form of a button, a link, a menu item, or any other trigger that can be added to the system.

 ## BMML action environment
-An action is always attached to a bizmznage view, and one or multiple rows.
+An action is always attached to a bizmznage view, and one or multiple records.

-## View Object

-## Row Object
+### Record Object
+A variable named `record` is available in the action code.
+This variable contains the data of the record that triggered the action. (it could be the row that was selected, or the form data that was submitted)

+### $http
+the `$http` service is available in the action code.
+You can use it to send requests to the server. see angularjs documentation for more information. https://docs.angularjs.org/api/ng/service/$http

+### $q
+the `$q` service is available in the action code.
+You can use it to create promises. see angularjs documentation for more information. https://docs.angularjs.org/api/ng/service/$q